RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 2. Always prefer **raster layers**.
   A raster layer will almost always be **faster to render** than a shape layer.
 If you don't need to animate the contents of a shape layer, you could precompose it, or, even better, render it to an openEXR file and replace the shape with the rendered image.

+!!! tip
+    It seems the performance is a bit better (approximately 10&nbsp;%) with a shape layer containing many shapes than with everything exploded in several layers.

 ### Cut/hide invisible layers

 Quite often, when animating some layers position, they may be (temporarily) outside of the frame of the composition.
 In this case, performance may be improved if you hide/cut them as soon as they get out, to be sure to prevent any rendering and evaluation of the expressions which are not needed as long as the layer can't be seen.